imchocomint/Hyprbian/README.md

 - Patience and time (3+ hours) (and maybe a good CPU)
 - sway or KDE to install, as well as copy and pasting code

-## Installing Hyprland (as a dummy package)
-If you're on sid, run ` sudo apt install hyprland `.
-It will install Hyprland (0.41).

-And if you are on Trixie and didn't have the chance to install [before Debian mod team removed the packages](https://tracker.debian.org/news/1648117/hyprland-removed-from-testing/), you're free to download [their .deb packages from Debian web site](https://packages.debian.org/sid/amd64/hyprland/download), or see [Optimization techniques](https://github.com/imchocomint/Hyprbian/blob/main/optimization-technique.md) to learn how to stay on Trixie while still using sid packages.

-### Partial explanation
-Since the base-files package (defines Debian version) version is shared between testing (13;trixie) and sid, Debian mistook all sid installation to be trixie, therefore not allowing user to install hyprland and its dependencies.
-This would be resolved when trixie is separated from unstable later this year.

-## Installing required libraries & dependencies (yet to be completed)
-Please do all of these steps in their correct order.
-Do not skip any step or do something you are not supposed to at the time.
-I can't guarantee success if you decide not to obey.
-### Installing system dependencies (first)
-Install libgbm-dev libre2-dev libxcb-icccm4-dev libxcb-res0-dev libxcb-errors-dev libtomlplusplus-dev.
-All of which are available in trixie/sid repository.
-### Downloading packaged development libraries (second)
-Download all .deb packages and install them from [Releases](https://github.com/imchocomint/Hyprbian/releases).

-This will be updated twice a month.
-Credits to PikaOS team.

-### Install aquamarine and hyprutils from the debs (third)
-Install hyprutils, libhyprutils and libhyprutils-dev from the .deb files first.

-Install aquamarine from the .deb file.

-### Install other libraries from the debs (fourth)
-Install libhyprcursor, libhyprlang-dev, libhyprlang and libhyprcursor-dev from the .debs file.

-Install the rest of the packages from the .deb files.

-### Compile and install the remaining dependencies (fifth)
-The remaining Hypr* dependencies are:
-- hyprlang
-- hyprcursor
-- hyprgraphics

-~~I would recommend a tool called Pacstall.
-It do work in most cases, but have some errors (will be discussed later).~~ No please, the packages' version are outdated, and should not work in this case.

-You should compiles the binaries as their guide (on GitHub), and manually install them on top of older version installed via apt.

 ## Install GCC 15 (not applicable to experimental)
 Unless you want to update, do not run this script on Debian experimental as it comes with GCC 15 (as well as libstdc++15) on default